-- 1.37.
-OVIC must follow the rules of 'natural justice' (also known as procedural fairness) when conducting reviews.
-Natural justice refers to having a fair decision-making process.
-It consists of three rules: the hearing rule, the rule against bias, and the 'no evidence' rule: - the hearing rule involves providing a person with a reasonable opportunity to put forward their case, with relevant information about any adverse material that the decision maker might take into account; - the rule against bias provides the right to have a decision made without bias from the decision maker (whether actual or apprehended bias); - the 'no evidence' rule requires a decision to be based upon logically probative evidence. - 1.38.
+- the hearing rule involves providing a person with a reasonable opportunity to put forward their case, with relevant information about any adverse material that the decision maker might take into account; - the rule against bias provides the right to have a decision made without bias from the decision maker (whether actual or apprehended bias); - the 'no evidence' rule requires a decision to be based upon logically probative evidence. - 1.39.
 For example, OVIC provides both the applicant and the agency or Minister with the opportunity to provide a written submission, and to put forward why they believe the documents should or should not be released.
 OVIC also makes its decision based on evidence, such as submissions from both the applicant and the agency or Minister and any other relevant material.